tsangiotis/tsangiotis.github.io/_posts/2020-06-29-email-gripes.md

 The fear of missing emails.
 Separating into three different boxes, [The Imbox](https://hey.com/features/the-imbox/), The Feed and [The Paper Trail](https://hey.com/features/paper-trail/) is one of the greatest design choices on the service.
 It is minimal but at the same time enough.

 The problem is that it is based on the email sender without the email context.
-You select what happens with all the emails from the sender.
-If the sender is a no-reply email every time, I need the receipt to go to the Paper Trail but the "Your password has been changed act if this was not you" notification to my Inbox.
+You select what happens with all the emails from that sender.
+Myself, I need the receipt to go to the Paper Trail but the *"Your password has been changed act if this was not you"* notification to my Inbox.
+Sometimes this information comes from the same email address and I can't blame the sender for that.

 You can through all the Paper trail emails in your Imbox and triage them later but depending on the situation this might defeat the purpose.